 - I. Emission reductions achieved by a project using this Methodology must exceed those likely to occur in a conservative business-as-usual scenario. - II.
-The destruction of HCFC-22 refrigerant obtained from stockpiles or other sources other than recovered from refrigeration or air conditioning equipment is ineligible for crediting under this Methodology.
+The destruction of halon 1301 obtained from stockpiles or sources other than those recovered from fire suppression equipment is ineligible for crediting under this Methodology.

-- III.
-The destruction of halon 1301 obtained from stockpiles or sources other than those recovered from fire suppression equipment is ineligible for crediting under this Methodology. - IV.
+III.
 The performance standard evaluation is satisfied if the ODS or high-GWP insulation foam project activities meet the project definition and all other eligibility requirements in the Methodology.